 The Guidelines for Hiring Foreign Staff in the Public Service document provides information about the different steps you need to take in order to work in Germany as a scientist in the public sector.
-They explain in detail the documents required for you to be hired and what to pay attention to regarding these.
+The guidelines explain in detail the documents required for you to be hired and what to pay attention to regarding these.
 Please make sure to bring your legalized/apostilled documents if you need to apply for a residence permit in Leipzig (this applies especially to birth and marriage certificates as well as diplomas).
 Otherwise, the process of applying for a residence permit will take much longer.

 Please also look at our FAQ section in order to get answers to questions about everyday life in Leipzig as well as intercultural questions about Germany in general.